How to Preserve Sweet Corn: Pressure Canning Guide

 why sweet corn has to be pressure canned:

 Is it safe to hot water bath can sweet corn?
 Unfortunately, no. Corn is a low acid food and must be pressure canned to be safe.
 Pressure canning is something that always frightened me for years, but I have come to learn that it’s really not that scary.
 If you use a pressure cooker, you can certainly use a pressure canner.
-The big thing that can go wrong is not making sure that all of the pressure has been released, and this is easy enough to do.
+The big thing that can go wrong is not making sure that all of the pressure has been released before opening the lid, and this is easy enough to do.
 You just have to be patient!

 To pressure can, a lot less water is involved.
 For my pressure canner, it only needs 3 quarts of water inside or the jars need to be standing in about 2-inches of water.
 This is very unlike hot water bath canning where the jars need to be completely submerged in water.